'Sometimes that traffic is wicked': Bend road projects, detours lead to backups on other streets around town - KTVZ

 "I do know with the construction right now, certain times of the day are busier, and people are needing to use alternate routes, so they can use Division and sometimes it does get backed up" High Ball Division GM Trestin Amato told NewsChannel 21 Thursday.

-Congestion on Division Street is also due in part to the continuing ODOT construction project on the Business Highway 97 (Third Street) Two lanes have been reduced to one in places as they add bike lanes, improve sidewalks and upgrade some traffic lights.
-ODOT says congestion tends to be the worst on Division between noon and 2 p.m. and 5-7 p.m.
+Congestion on Division Street is due to the continuing ODOT construction project on Business Highway 97 (Third Street) Two lanes have been reduced to one in places as they add bike lanes, improve sidewalks and upgrade some traffic lights.
+Some Bend drivers say congestion tends to be the worst on Division between noon and 2 p.m. and 5-7 p.m.

 At Fyre Cannabis dispensary, they're being patient with the lengthy project, even though cars have at times been backed up, blocking access to their parking lot.
 Kevin McMahon, GM of Fyre, says that due to the business having a big parking lot, they haven't seen a drop in customers due to traffic.